meetkabeershah/meetkabeershah.github.io/_posts/2015-2-1-hello-world.md

 [courtesy](http://ticketsynergy.com/2015/06/hello-world/)

 This is [Zameer](https://www.dropbox.com/s/6mezb2hkgj6fv8o/ZameerAnsariExpressBio.pdf?dl=0) from [India's financial capital](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 I have graduated in IT from [Mumbai University](http://mu.ac.in).
-I believe that by **learning yourself** and **doing yourself** you can build more software.
+I believe that by *doing yourself* and by interacting with other people, one can learn a lot.

 [Here](https://avatars3.githubusercontent.com/u/11885888?v=3&s=80) is my [avatar](https://gravatar.com/)